kondo-lab/Edge-GPL/Graph_Lib_Sources/Readme.txt

-User Manual
+# Graph-Processing-Library (User Manual)

 I. Program overview

-- Graph processing progam that runs daemon on compact devices with limited processing capability such as the Raspberry Pi.
+- Graph processing program that runs daemon on compact devices with limited processing capability such as the Raspberry Pi.
 - Graphs are based on the Boost Graph Library (BGL)
 - Device connection established using sockets
+- Available in C++

 II.
 Installation